alastair87-cyf/fundamentals-course/lessons/lesson-1.md

 While you're at Code Your Future, we expect you to follow some rules.
 This is so that **everyone** has a fun, productive and enjoyable experience.

-We'll read through the [trainee Agreement](https://docs.codeyourfuture.io/organisation/agreements-and-rules/student-agreement), [Code of Conduct](https://codeyourfuture.github.io/syllabus-master/CODE_OF_CONDUCT.html) and [House Rules](https://codeyourfuture.github.io/syllabus-master/others/house-rules.html) together and answer any questions you have about them.
+We'll read through the [Trainee Agreement](https://docs.codeyourfuture.io/organisation/agreements-and-rules/student-agreement), [Code of Conduct](https://codeyourfuture.github.io/syllabus-master/CODE_OF_CONDUCT.html) and [House Rules](https://codeyourfuture.github.io/syllabus-master/others/house-rules.html) together and answer any questions you have about them.

 ## Getting into Technology: Why & How \(35 minutes\)